Chzzs/BGLibExt.NET/README.md

 ### Examples

 There is an example project ConsoleMyo in the solution.
+Just hook up the correct port name on your system (like dev/ttyACM0 or COM3)!
  It's pretty simple and straight-forward.
-However if you plan to do a Forms or Gtk application. don't forget to _INVOKE_ methods in the events rather than execute them because they happen on a different to the UI thread.
+However if you plan to do a Forms or Gtk application, don't forget to _INVOKE_ methods in the events rather than execute them because they happen on a different to the UI thread.

 ### Dependencies